-- Is consistent with the financial statements and does not contain material misstatements - Contains the information as required by Part 9 of Book 2 for the management board report and the other information as required by Part 9 of Book 2 of the Dutch Civil Code and as required by Sections 2:135b and 2:145 sub-section 2 of the Dutch Civil Code for the remuneration report.
+- is consistent with the financial statements and does not contain material misstatements; and - contains the information as required by Part 9 of Book 2 of the Dutch Civil Code for the Directors report and other information.

 We have read the other information.
 Based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.

-By performing these procedures, we comply with the requirements of Part 9 of Book 2 and Section 2:135b sub-Section 7 of the Dutch Civil Code and the Dutch Standard 720.
-The scope of the procedures performed is substantially less than the scope of those performed in our audit of the financial statements.
+By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
+The scope of the procedures performed is less than the scope of those performed in our audit of the financial statements.